yuvarajsriramoju/RAG-Based-PDF-Assistant/README.md

 A **Retrieval-Augmented Generation (RAG)** chatbot that can answer questions from research papers and PDFs.
 Runs **fully offline** using [Ollama](https://ollama.ai) with open-source models (Mistral, LLaMA, Phi).

+---

-🤔 What is RAG?
+## 🤔 What is RAG?

 Large Language Models (LLMs) like ChatGPT are powerful, but they suffer from:

-❌ Hallucination – making up facts when they don’t know the answer
+- ❌ **Hallucination** – making up facts when they don’t know the answer

-❌ Outdated knowledge – frozen at training time
+- ❌ **Outdated knowledge** – frozen at training time

-❌ No access to private data – can’t directly read your PDFs, manuals, or research papers
+- ❌ **No access to private data** – can’t directly read your PDFs, manuals, or research papers

-Retrieval-Augmented Generation (RAG) solves this problem:
+**Retrieval-Augmented Generation (RAG)** solves this problem:

-Retrieve – Search for relevant passages from your own documents using embeddings & vector databases.
+1. **Retrieve** – Search for relevant passages from your own documents using embeddings & vector databases.

-Augment – Provide those passages as context to the LLM.
+2. **Augment** – Provide those passages as context to the LLM.

-Generate – The LLM answers the question grounded in the retrieved context.
+3. **Generate** – The LLM answers the question *grounded in the retrieved context*.

-💡 In short: RAG makes LLMs more accurate, up-to-date, and customizable to your data.
+In short: RAG makes LLMs **more accurate, up-to-date, and customizable** to your data.

+---

-📖 Project Explanation
+## 📖 Project Explanation

-This project is a PDF-based AI research assistant.
+This project is a **PDF-based AI research assistant**.
 You upload PDFs (e.g., research papers, policies, technical docs), and the chatbot:

-Splits PDFs into text chunks.
+1. Splits PDFs into text chunks.

-Embeds them using SentenceTransformers (BAAI/bge-small-en-v1.5).
+2. Embeds them using **SentenceTransformers (BAAI/bge-small-en-v1.5)**.

-Stores vectors in FAISS (fast similarity search).
+3. Stores vectors in **FAISS** (fast similarity search).

-When you ask a question:
+4. When you ask a question:

-The system retrieves the most relevant chunks.
+   - The system retrieves the most relevant chunks.

-Sends them to a local LLM (Mistral, LLaMA, or Phi via Ollama).
+   - Sends them to a **local LLM** (Mistral, LLaMA, or Phi via Ollama).

-The LLM generates an answer grounded in the PDFs.
+   - The LLM generates an answer **grounded in the PDFs**.

-We also built an evaluation pipeline that measures:
+I have also built an **evaluation pipeline** that measures:

-🔍 Recall improvement compared to simple keyword search
+- 🔍 **Recall improvement** compared to simple keyword search

-⏱️ Query latency (average ~1.2s per query with Mistral 7B)
+- ⏱️ **Query latency** (average ~1.2s per query with Mistral 7B)

-📊 Visual results with recall and latency comparison charts
+- 📊 Visual results with recall and latency comparison charts

-This makes the project not just a demo, but a measurable, benchmarked RAG system.
+This makes the project not just a demo, but a **measurable, benchmarked RAG system**.

 ---